 Licensed Psychologists are highly trained mental health professionals who conduct counseling and therapy/psychotherapy sessions with clients.
 Licensing requirements vary by state, but typically to be a Licensed Psychologist one must earn a doctorate in psychology (PhD or PsyD), complete 2-3 years of post-graduate training in the diagnosis and treatment of psychological disorders, and meet other rigorous qualifications to become licensed in the specific state in which he or she will practice.
 To view the Licensed Psychologists at your local office, call us or search your local office here and then visit your office’s “Our Counselors” page.

 Does Thriveworks accept insurance?

 Yes, we do!
 We accept many major insurance plans including Blue Cross, Anthem, Optum, United, Aetna, Cigna, Humana, and many others.
 This can vary by location and by provider.
 To view what insurance plans your local office accepts, call us or search for your local office here and then view each provider’s list of insurances.

 How can I change my billing/payment method?

 To ensure the privacy and security of your information, updating your payment or billing on your account can be achieved via a quick call to our scheduling specialists.
 Our team is available from Monday-Friday 7am-9:30pm, Saturday 7am-6pm, and Sunday 8am-5pm EST.

 What if I’m not satisfied with the care I receive?

 First, we want to try to make it right!
-If it’s not a good fit with your provider, we can help you to connect with a new provider.
+If it’s not a good fit with your provider, we can connect you with a new provider who is a good fit.
 If we’re not meeting your needs from a customer service perspective, we want to fix that too.
-Also, Thriveworks offers a 100% Satisfaction Guarantee on the enrollment fee potion of your investment.
-If your first session doesn’t meet your needs, you have 7 days to contact us for a full refund.